- 21 May 2026

 PM-18314 – Globally Unique Card Identification (CUUID) for IDEMIA OCSv8

 IDEMIA OCSv8 cards can now be identified using CUUID (a globally unique identifier per physical card) instead of the legacy CUID derived from CPLC.
 Because CUID is not guaranteed to be unique across cards, customers issuing IDEMIA OCSv8 at scale could occasionally encounter collisions during enrollment; CUUID eliminates this class of issue.
+A new Legacy Unique Identifier (CUID) checkbox has been added to the OCSv8 Credential Profile configuration: existing Credential Profiles have it checked by default (legacy CUID behavior preserved); new OCSv8 Credential Profiles have it unchecked by default (new enrollments use CUUID).
+The toggle is one-way — once a Credential Profile is saved in CUUID mode it cannot be reverted to legacy CUID mode.
+When CUUID mode is enabled, card-present interactions perform CUUID-first resolution with CUID fallback to preserve compatibility with existing inventory.

 PM-16556 – Virtual Smart Card 6-Character Minimum PIN